Pathify Customer Story

 EXECUTIVE DEAN OF ADVANCEMENT

-IHCC engaged Pathify in Fall 2020 after surveying a number of CIOs in a listserv.
-The recommendation ultimately leading Indian Hills to Pathify came from the CIO of Northern Iowa Community College.
-Although IHCC never specifically sought a social media-like experience, the ability to create a virtual community between employees across campus — in addition to students — intrigued Myers during the search process.
+Although a social media-like experience was not originally part of the project scope, the ability to create a virtual community between employees across campus — in addition to students — intrigued Myers during the search process.

 “Pathify had a social media feel that people are used to,” Myers said.
 “It gives you everything you need to know by scrolling through the feed like many of the other apps we’ve become accustomed to.”